AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/optimisation.md

-# Optimisation: building and solving problems with pyGems
+# Optimisation: building and solving problems with GemsPy

 ### Building the optimisation problem